DonLe86223/dsc80-2026-wi/tech_support.md

 ### Activating the `conda` environment

 The setup instructions above only need to be run once.
-Now, every time you work on DSC 80 assignments, all you need to do is run
+Now, every time you work on DSC 80 assignments, all you need to do is run this command in your terminal:

 ```
 mamba activate dsc80
 ```

-in your Terminal or Anaconda Prompt.
 If you need to install any packages into your `dsc80` environment using `mamba install`, make sure to activate the environment first.

 If you’re using VSCode, you should select the Python kernel corresponding to the `dsc80` environment to use it.

-To open a Jupyter Notebook, use the `jupyter notebook` command in your Terminal or Anaconda Prompt.
+To open a Jupyter Notebook, use the `jupyter notebook` command in your terminal.

 ### Using Git